Skip to main content

 Here are some more key facts about SNAP and senior hunger.

-Too many seniors are going hungry
+Too many older adults are going hungry

 Too few seniors are enrolled in SNAP